falkaer/the-guide/m0_introduction/s4_exercises.md

 If you are more inclined towards neural networks, [Learning to Fly][3], which focuses on neural networks and genetic algorithms, might be more stimulating.
 The code is already in Rust and should be fairly easy to follow.

+## m0::e1 - Traits!
+Find out which traits are needed for using BURN

 [0]: https://github.com/absorensen/the-guide/tree/main/m1_memory_hierarchies/code/image_on_screen
 [1]: https://adventofcode.com/
 [2]: https://raytracing.github.io/books/RayTracingInOneWeekend.html